adityasunke/QureAI/README.md

 - **1 in 5 survivors** live with permanent disabilities (brain damage, limb amputations, kidney failure).
 - Within **1–2 years**, the majority of antibodies decrease rapidly.

-By integrating AI and quantum computing, **Qure AI** aims to accelerate drug discovery and validation, potentially reducing timelines and costs compared to traditional wet-lab methods.
+By integrating AI and quantum computing, **Qure AI** aims to accelerate drug discovery and validation, potentially reducing timelines and costs compared to traditional lab methods.

 ---